agoralski/glados-roast/README.md

 ## Security considerations

-Please not that the app is constantly sending your screenshots and webcam top OpenAI API for evaluation.
+Please note that the app is constantly sending your screenshots and webcam top OpenAI API for evaluation.
 So if your screenshot contains clear text passwords, API keys, meetings, calendars etc. -  those will be sent to OpenAI.
 Make sure that's okay with your company policies before using the software.

 ## Installation
 ### Installing on Mac OS